intel/QAT_Engine/docs/qat_common.md

     Ubuntu: apt-get remove QAT_Engine
 ```

-The binary RPM Package will take care of installing dependant libraries and kernel modules in the
+The binary RPM Package will take care of installing dependent libraries and kernel modules in the
 default path and OpenSSL being installed in `/usr/local/ssl`
-Since it is using different OpenSSL version(refer Software requirements for verion) than what is
+Since it is using different OpenSSL version(refer Software requirements for version) than what is
-present in thesystem.
+present in the system.
 LD_LIBRARY_PATH must be set to this path below.

 ```
 export LD_LIBRARY_PATH=/usr/local/ssl/lib64